The global skills and competency framework for the digital world

 Methods and tools: Level 5

-Provides advice, guidance and expertise to promote adoption of methods and tools and adherence to policies and standards.
+Provides authoritative advice and leadership to promote adoption of methods and tools and adherence to policies and standards.

 Implements methods and tools at programme, project and team levels including selection and tailoring in line with agreed standards.

 Manages reviews of the benefits and value of methods and tools.
-Identifies and recommends improvements.
+Identifies and recommends improvements that support broader organisational goals.

 Methods and tools: Level 6